-Ecologist and otter expert Dr Dan Forman, of Swansea University's Department of Biosciences, has been invited to talk about what makes these river creatures so fascinating as part of this year's The Times Cheltenham Science Festival this June.
+Ecologist and otter expert Dr Dan Forman, of Swansea University’s Department of Biosciences, has been invited to talk about what makes these river creatures so fascinating as part of this week's The Times Cheltenham Science Festival.

 The 1950s and 60s almost spelled the end for otters in the UK after significant and widespread population declines, but recent years have seen them swimming back into Britain.

 Dr Forman (pictured), a senior lecturer in Biosciences and leader of the Coastal Otter Project within the Swansea Ecology Research Team (SERT), said: “The otter is one of Britain’s most iconic animals, much famed for their mastery of water and fishing ability.
 The species has made a remarkable recovery in recent years and can now be found on many rivers and lakes in Britain.